lucabol/CSharpHaskell/Readme.md

     };

     static int G(int? i) => i ??
 0;

 ```

+## Full program

+Let's finish with a semi-working version of Hangman,
+from an exercise in [Haskell programming from first principles](http://haskellbook.com/).

 ## Conclusion
 Let's wrap all the samples with a `Main` function.

 ```csharp
     static void Main() {